 Increase Your Understanding about Dermatitis in Dogs

-Various other health issues within the body may cause dermatitis, thus prompting the animal affected to scratch or bite itself frequently.
+Various other health issues within the body may cause dermatitis, thus prompting the affected animal to scratch or bite itself frequently.
 Some causes of dermatitis include:

 - Yeast infection